alexch/rerun/README.md

 of Rack's middleware architecture.
 But because it relies on the LOADED_FEATURES variable, it only reloads .rb files that were 'require'd, not 'load'ed.
-That leaves out (non-Erector) template files, and also, the way I was doing it, sub-actions (see
+That leaves out (non-Erector) template files, and also, at least the way I was doing it, sub-actions (see [this thread](http://groups.google.com/group/sinatrarb/browse_thread/thread/7329727a9296e96a# )).
-[this thread](http://groups.google.com/group/sinatrarb/browse_thread/thread/7329727a9296e96a#
-)).

 Rack::Reloader also doesn't reload configuration changes or redo other things that happen during app startup.
 Rerun takes the attitude that if you want to restart an app, you should just restart the whole app.
 You know?

+# Why would I use this instead of Guard?

+Guard is very powerful but requires some up-front configuration.
+Rerun is meant as a no-frills command-line alternative requiring no knowledge of Ruby nor config file syntax.

 # Why did you write this?